How to Beat Slot Machines

 Summary of the five methods

-2. Promotions and Multicarding.
-Just like you can get often free play when you first sign up for a player’s card, the casino will often mail you (or email you) periodic free play offers.
-It works like the signup bonus: it's free money, but usually not a lot of money.
+- Promotions and Multicarding.
+Just like you can get often free play when you first sign up for a player’s card, the casino will often send you periodic free play offers (snail mail, or email, or both).
+These free-play offers work just like the signup bonus: it's free money, but usually not a lot of money.
 The ways to leverage this are to do it at lots of casinos, and to get lots of family and friends to let you use their cards so you can collect all their freeplay ("multicarding").
 It's a lot of work.
 And even though it seems to be legal, the casinos definitely frown on the practice, and you'll risk things like the casino hauling you into court on trumped-up trespassing charges, like they did with one AP.
-(WoV)
+(WoV) (Note, the answer to "Can I get arrested for such-and-such thing?" is always "Yes".
+You can get arrested for something whether it's against the law or not.
+Yeah, they're not supposed to arrest you unless you've actually broken the law, but it happens.)

-3. Variable State Slots.
+- Persistent Jackpot Slots (aka Variable State slots, Accumulators).
 Some slots build up a small bank as you hit whatever symbol builds the bank.
 The trick here is to find machines with a mostly or completely full bank and then play them.
 The problem is that the overwhelming majority of slots don't have a growing bank, and for those which do, you're competing with lots of other slot vultures who know the same trick.
 You're unlikely to ever find slots in an about-to-pay state, and even if you do, the winnings won't be that significant.

 Let's look at these methods in more detail.